 What are tailings?

 Tailings is the material that remains after bitumen is extracted from the oil sand.
 It is a mixture of sand, silt, clay, water and residual hydrocarbon.
 Tailings are stored in in-pit or out-of-pit tailings placement areas.
 As it is deposited, the coarser components settle rapidly and are used in the construction of sand beaches or other landforms.
-The remaining components form fluid fine tailings (FFT).
-Currently, the surface area of our fluid tailings is approximately 51 square kilometres.
+The remaining components form fluid fine tailings (FFT), also referred to as fluid tailings.
+Currently, the surface area of our fluid tailings is approximately 55 square kilometres.

-FFT material consolidates to 30 per cent solids by weight within a few years of deposition.
+Fluid tailings material consolidates to 30 per cent solids by weight within a few years of deposition.
 However, further consolidation is slow.
 Therefore we use both mechanical and passive technologies to accelerate this process in order to obtain a soil substrate capable of supporting reclamation activities.
-In total, 15.9 million m3 of fluid fine tailings (FFT) were removed from settling basins and processed in 2019 for reclamation.
+In total, seven million cubic metres of fluid tailings were removed from settling basins and processed in 2020.

 Safety and monitoring